 About

-- Over the years more than 1 million animals have been cared for in our 37 animal shelters, and adopted by loving families.
+- Over the years more than 1 million animals have been cared for in our 36 animal centres, and adopted by loving families.

 - Whether it’s a wildfire, a pandemic or somebody fleeing domestic violence, we’re here to help animals (and their humans) in emergencies.

-- When laws and codes of practice don’t reflect current animal welfare science, we push for them to be strengthened to provide greater protection.
+- When laws and codes of practice don’t reflect current animal welfare science, we push for changes to provide greater protection.

-All of this, and more, is possible because of the thoughtful and compassionate commitment of British Columbians to protect innocent animals.
+All this, and more, is possible because of the compassionate commitment of thoughtful British Columbians to protect innocent animals.
 This commitment is never felt more than when an animal lover becomes a Forever Guardian.

-Forever Guardians are extraordinary friends for whom caring for animals is an essential part of who they are.
+For Forever Guardians caring for animals is an essential part of who they are.
 They have included a gift to the BC SPCA in their Will so that their love for animals will live on.
-These most loyal of friends ensure that animals are cared for when the unexpected happens, and are transforming how animals are protected in B.C.
+These loyal friends ensure that animals are cared for when the unexpected happens, and are transforming how animals are protected in B.C.friends ensure that animals are cared for when the unexpected happens, and are transforming how animals are protected in B.C.

 Our Impact